CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/README.md

    make env
    ```
    This creates a `.user.env` file with pre-filled values.

-    - The `SERVICE` variable, doesn't matter at this stage.
-      It doesn't influence the build, it will be used later to run your image.
-    - The `UID/GID` are used to give the container user read/write access to the mounted volumes
+    - The `UID/GID` are used to give the container user read/write access to the volumes that will be mounted
-      containing the code of the project, the data, and where you'll write your outputs.
+      when the container is run, containing the code of the project, the data, and where you'll write your outputs.
       These need to match the user permissions on the mounted volumes.
       (If you're deploying locally, i.e. where you're building, these values should be filled correctly by default.)

       (**EPFL Note:** _These will typically be your GASPAR credentials and will match the permissions
       on your lab NFS and HaaS machines._)
+    - You can ignore the rest of the variables after `## For running:`.
+      These don't influence the build, they will be used later to run your image.

 2. Build the image with
    ```bash
    make build
    ```
-3. You can then use the image in multiple ways.
-    1. Locally
-    2. In a managed cluster

 ## Instructions to run the environment